 Brandon St-Martin CS CWP CSW

-As Winery Manager, Brandon is our "Swiss Army knife."
-In addition to 3 Horse Ranch, he has worked in winery and vineyard operations from the Austin Texas Hill Country, to Napa Valley California, to the New York Finger Lakes and even Brooklyn NYC.
+In addition to 3 Horse Ranch, Brandon has worked in winery and vineyard operations from the Austin Texas Hill Country, to Napa Valley California, to the New York Finger Lakes and even Brooklyn NYC.
 He holds a bachelor's degree from Texas Christian University and certificates in winery management and marketing from Sonoma State University.
 Brandon is a Certified Sommelier with the Court of Master Sommeliers/French Culinary Institute, a Certified Wine Professional with the Culinary Institute of America, and a Certified Specialist of Wine with the Society of Wine Educators.
 Brandon and his wife, Jodi, have five daughters and live, work and play in bucolic Eagle Idaho.

 In Oregon, both 2014 and 2015 were essentially dry-harvest vintages.
 In 2015, the earliest on record for many wineries, rainstorms rolled through at the end of August, moistened the parched, drought-hit soils, and refreshed the vines well before they neared ripeness.
 September was among the coolest on record.
 Vintners could pick at whatever they considered to be optimum ripeness.
 By Oct.
 4, the wineries were done picking.
 Continue »